 }

-Safely Skipping Null and Empty Conditions
+Safely Skip null and Empty Strings

 public static Specification<Product> nameContains(String name) {